 Eligibility for Research Tracks

 Technically, intern applicants cannot be guaranteed acceptance into these pathways before the beginning of their internship since clinical performance and PL-1 in-service exam scores are used to judge a candidate’s suitability for accelerated training.
-However, almost all residents who wished to pursue one of these pathways over the past decades have been allowed to do so.
+However, nearly all residents who wished to pursue one of these pathways over the past decades have been allowed to do so.

 Housestaff who wish to pursue these pathways instead of a senior year, must notify Ted Sectish by January 1st of their internship year and demonstrate superior clinical competence and scores on the In Training Examination of the American Board of Pediatrics that predict successful passage of the general pediatrics certifying examination.
 The Executive Committee oversees the selection process for interested candidates.
-Decisions are made in November of the intern year.